-Note that the control system of GasTurb 13 can deal with many limiters simultaneously.
+Note that the control system of GasTurb 14 can deal with many limiters simultaneously.
 The control loop which requires the lowest fuel flow change sets the demand.
 On the transient output screen you will see which limiter is active.
+In addition to all the user defined limiters, the maximum fuel flow change per second is limited to 50% of the fuel flow in the previous time step in the background.
+This enhances numerical stability.